-- 1. Criteria #1: The organization must demonstrate a sound business plan that strongly supports prioritized Goals of the current City Economic Development Plan. - 2.
-Criteria # 2: Organizations must commit to and demonstrate the ability to do business in the City limits no less than three years.
-Funding cannot be used for one-time events. - 3.
-Criteria #3: The organization must produce items or provide services that are consistent with Economic Development Work Plan, and along with the City's General Plan enhances the safety, health, prosperity, moral wellbeing, peace, order, comfort, or convenience of the inhabitants of the City.
-The organization must demonstrate there is more identifiable benefits than detriment when weighed against the balanced goals of the General Plan through the attached score sheet as well as identify areas where the proposal is consistent or inconsistent with the City's biennial strategic plans. - 4.
-Criteria #4: Fiscal Stability and Other Financial Support: The organization must have the following: (1) A clear description of how public funds will be used and accounted for; (2) Other funding sources that can be used to leverage resources; (3) A sound financial plan that demonstrates managerial and fiscal competence.
+Criteria #1: The organization must demonstrate a sound business plan that strongly supports the Goals of the City Economic Development Plan.

+Criteria # 2: The organization must commit to and demonstrate the ability to do business in the City limits for a duration of no less than three years.
+Funding cannot be used for one-time events.

+Criteria #3: The organization must produce items or provide services that are consistent with the Economic Development Work Plan and align with the City's General Plan to enhance the safety, health, prosperity, moral well-being, peace, order, comfort, or convenience of the inhabitants of the City.
+The organization must either conditionally agree to participate in or to expand programs or services, or otherwise provide evidence of existing services and initiatives consistent with the goals stated in Park City's Biennial Strategic Plan in the sectors of: Housing, Transportation, and Energy, and Social Equity.

+Criteria #4: The organization must demonstrate substantial contribution to the central goals of the City's General Plan, including specific and significant commitment to the majority of the main sectors of:

+- a.
+Fostering a strong sense of community vitality and vibrancy; - b.
+Respecting and conserving the natural environment; - c.
+Promoting balanced, managed, and sustainable growth; - d.
+Supporting and promoting diversity in people, housing, and affordability; - e.
+Supporting a diverse, stable, and sustainable economy; - f.
+Preserving a strong sense of place, character, and heritage.

+Criteria #5: Fiscal Stability and Other Financial Support: The organization must have the following: (1) A clear description of how public funds will be used and accounted for; (2) Other funding sources that can be used to leverage resources; (3) A sound financial plan that demonstrates managerial and fiscal competence.

-- 5. Criteria #5: Can forecast at the time of application an ability to achieve direct or indirect economic/tax benefits equals to or greater than the City's contribution. - 6.
-Criteria #6 The organization should show a positive contribution to diversifying the local economy by increasing year-round business opportunities, creating new jobs, and increasing the local tax base.
+Criteria #6: The organization can forecast at the time of application the ability to achieve direct or indirect economic/tax benefits equal to or greater than the City's contribution.

+Criteria #7: The organization should show a positive contribution to diversifying the local economy by increasing year-round business opportunities, creating new jobs, and increasing the local tax base.